All Episodes

 I couldn't do that.

-And and you always wonder how much are you giving their Monty old buddy O'Pel?
+These guys that do these radiothons or TV telethons or whatever, and you always wonder, how much are you giving their Monty Old Buddy Opal?

-So I'm gonna hold off for a little while in announcing my own personal uh contribution, which I do each and every year.
+So I'm going to hold off for a little while in announcing my own personal contribution, which I do each and every year.

-And when we come back from the break, I'm gonna have just a brief explanation of the premiums, little prizes that you get this year for certain levels of donation.
+And when we come back to the break, I'm going to have just a brief explanation of the premiums, little prizes that you get this year for certain levels of donation.

 We'll be right back.

-You there's no way you can raise more money to the Shield Union, because you look at how many people are not listening to you anymore.
+There's no way you can raise more money to the Shiva Junior because look at how many people are not listening to you anymore.

-Look at all the people that said they're not gonna listen to you anymore because of the Trump and the Cruise thing.
+Look at all the people that said they're not going to listen to you anymore because of the Trump and the Cruz thing.

-And I said, that's you know, that's a good point.
+And I said, you know, that's a good point.

 So I could rely on that if I wanted to as an excuse.